 Simplifying the payment process for your patients helps encourage payments in full and on time.
 Self-service is key here—implementing a patient portal with an online payment system, for instance, allows your patients to pay their bills when and where it’s convenient for them to do so.
 The more barriers to payment you can remove, the less likely it will be for a patient statement to pass on to a collections agency.

 We’ve put together a brief version of the medical billing process for you to reference:

 Benefits of Integrating Medical Billing Software into Your Process

 The medical billing process may only have eight major steps, but it has tons of moving parts.
-Make life easier on yourself and your staff by using software to improve your revenue cycle management.
+Make life easier on yourself and your staff by using the future of medical billing software to improve your revenue cycle management.

 The right software will make patient registration easier with electronic forms and automated data entry.
 It will help determine financial responsibility by referencing the latest information from insurers, and it will simplify the process of medical coding by automatically suggesting from the thousands of CPT and ICD codes available—then feeding that data directly into the Superbill for a faster claims process.

 Medical billing software will help improve your clean claims rate by conducting a virtual audit of a claim before it goes out for payment, and the addition of automated reminders will help your office stay on top of the adjudication process and follow up with rejected claims—and late patient payments.